Tel: +33 (0) 1 47 20 40 07

 Silicone molecules are introduced into the human body from birth.
-It is estimated that approximately 6 g of silicone is present in the body of an adult.
+It is estimated that approximately 6 grams of silicone is present in the body of an adult.

-Silicones are used as lubricants for needles, syringes and surgical instruments but also as defoamer in glues, as non-stick in certain dressings, but especially in cosmetology in certain eyeshadows.
-They are found in baby pacifiers as well as in sunscreens, lipsticks, deodorants and many medicines.
+Silicones are used as lubricants for needles, syringes and surgical instruments, but also as defoamer in glues, non-stick in certain dressings, but especially in cosmetology in certain eyeshadows.
+They are found in baby pacifiers, as well as in sunscreens, lipsticks, deodorants and many medicines.

 Silicone has been blamed for triggering autoimmune diseases in some people.
-Due to the considerable number of women with breast implants (estimated at more than 10 million), it is normal to observe in these women associations of pathologies.
+Due to the considerable number of women with breast implants (estimated at more than 10 million), it is normal to observe in these women the association of certain pathologies.

 Today, there is no tangible scientifically recognized evidence of an increased risk of autoimmune disease in prosthesis pre-filled with silicone gel.

 Yes, it is now possible, regardless of the indication (aesthetic or restorative) to have silicone gel prostheses.
 The new silicone gel is said to be Cohesive and will not leak if it breaks. it gives a rendering close to a normal breast and has a much longer lifespan than implants filled with serum.

 Il n’existe, à ce jour, aucun élément probant permettant de penser que le transfert de graisse pourrait favoriser l’apparition d’un cancer du sein.
 En revanche, il n’en empêchera pas la survenue, si celui-ci devait apparaître.